jlwalkerlg/blog/content/posts/software-development/optimistic-concurrency-with-ef-core.md

 ## Problem

 Imagine a scenario within e-commerce where an order can be either accepted by an admin or cancelled by the user who submitted the order.
-If the order has already been accepted, it can’t be cancelled; if it has already been cancelled, it can’t be accepted.
+If the order has already been accepted, it can't be cancelled; if it has already been cancelled, it can't be accepted.

 If user tries to cancel the order at the same time as the admin tries to accept it, there should be some mechanism that prevents them from doing so.